-It’s one of the only places in the world where you can live in a royal palace while the royal family is also residing within the palace.
-Although you are unlikely to bump into a royal on your way to the breakfast the experience of living in a room and on the grounds that were originally designed for royalty is a unique opportunity.
+It’s one of the only places in the world where you can live in a royal palace while the royal family is also residing in the palace.
+Although you are unlikely to bump into a royal on your way to breakfast the experience of living in a room and on the grounds that were originally designed for royalty is a unique opportunity.
 So unique in the fact that Umaid Bhawan was awarded the World’s Best Hotel by TripAdvisor in the category of Traveller’s Choice.

 My favorite part about the museum was the car collection of the former king out the front of the Palace.
 He had everything from a Rolls Royce to a Morris Minor in a range of quirky colors.

 - Be sure to try a Kesar ice-cream near the entrance.
 Kesar means saffron and this ice cream was like no flavor I had tasted before.
 For 30 rupees (50 cents), you can’t really go wrong.